I love to help others green up their thumbs and keep their garden healthy and thriving.

 - Seed dressing with insecticides or formulation easily bought from an agro store

 Thermal seed treatment, as the name suggests, is the use of heat in seed treatment.
 It is one of the earliest methods of seed treatments known to man and it requires minimal skill.

-Thermal seed treatments can be done in three ways:
+Thermal seed treatments can be done in three different ways:

-- soaking the seeds in hot water (52°C) for 10 minutes or
+- Soaking the seeds in hot water (52°C) for 10 minutes

-- by using hot air or steam treatments.
+- Using hot air or steam treatments.
 (Thermal treatments have been shown to be almost as effective as chemical treatments.)

 Chemically treated seeds are poisonous; therefore, they cannot be consumed and should be kept out of the reach of children and pets.

 One reason for an unhealthy garden could be due to a lack of calibration of sprayers.
 In rough terms, calibration is the process of calculating the exact amount and method of spraying needed to effectively cover an area of land.
 It is done with water, never with chemicals.
 It requires a certain degree of skill, which is not exactly difficult to learn.
 Therefore, consider having an expert guide you through the steps involved in calibrating your sprayer.